jvde-github/AIS-catcher/README.md

 ## What's new?

-### Development version

 - ``-o 4`` is now ``-o 5`` and ``-o 4`` is a new intermediate level that shows a subset of the AIS message fields that are relevant for map plotting.
 - Experimental switch ``-go AFC_WIDE on`` to make the decoder more robust for thermal drift in cheaper RTL-SDR dongles following [this](https://github.com/jvde-github/AIS-catcher-for-Android/issues/6) discussion.
 Don't use this unless you have to because of a dongle suffering from thermal drift hampering reception.
 It will come at a cost of sensitivity.
 My test database shows 50% improvement in message rate of the default decoder over a standard FM-based decoder, which reduces to 30% with this switch activated.
 See also the section on [Frequency Correction](https://github.com/jvde-github/AIS-catcher#frequency-offset) for RTL-SDR dongles.
 - The default downsampler uses a simple but efficient CIC5 filter.
-To mitigate some of the drawbacks of this method, the latest development version now uses by default  a simple droop compensator in the form of a fast 3 tap filter which can be switched off with the switch ``-go DROOP off``.
+To mitigate some of the drawbacks of this method, the latest version now uses by default  a simple droop compensator in the form of a fast 3 tap filter which can be switched off with the switch ``-go DROOP off``.
 More information can be found [here](https://github.com/jvde-github/AIS-catcher#a-note-on-device-sample-rates)
-- The development version now includes a first implementation that allows received messages to be posted using the HTTP protocol periodically.
+- The latest version includes a first implementation that allows received messages to be posted using the HTTP protocol periodically.
 Please see [this](https://github.com/jvde-github/AIS-catcher/blob/main/README.md#posting-messages-over-http) section for more details.
 This could be an interesting option if you want to submit data to [APRS.fi](https://aprs.fi) or develop a cloud service for collecting data.

 ## Android version available [here](https://github.com/jvde-github/AIS-catcher-for-Android).